 Norway spruce (Picea abies)

-Although the Norway spruce accounts for just 10 to 15 per cent of UK sales, it remains the ‘traditional’ species for the British Christmas tree.
-Its triangular shape, dark green needles, gently drooping branches and distinctive ‘pine’ fragrance are the very essence of Christmas, and its dense bushy shape is excellent for decorating.
+The triangular shape, dark green needles, gently drooping branches, and distinctive ‘pine’ fragrance of the Norway spruce are the very essence of Christmas, and its dense bushy shape is excellent for decorating.
 It is also quite cheap when compared to other options.
 It does tend to shed its needles quite freely, however, particularly as the festive season progresses.
 Offset this by bringing it inside later than other varieties; keep it well watered and away from direct heat sources.

 Blue spruce (Picea pungens)

 Related to the Norway spruce, this is one of the most attractive Christmas trees, with a good natural shape, and distinguished by the striking blue-green – sometimes almost electric blue – needles.
 These are very sharp, however, so take care when handling it.
 Although its foliage is slower to drop than that of the Norway spruce, it is not a non-drop option.
 It does have a wonderfully distinctive ‘pine’ scent, and is so attractive that it commands attention even before it has been decorated.

 Noble fir (Abies procera)

 Noble fir is a native of the forests of Washington and Oregon, where it grows to a great height.
 Although it is thick-stemmed, which can make it difficult to use with a tree stand, it has lovely, well-spaced foliage.

 The blue-green Fraser fir is very popular in the eastern United States, and its narrower shape makes it ideal for smaller spaces.
 With dense foliage, it’s not ideal for bauble devotees, but with a minimalist approach, and plain lights, it can make a wonderful centrepiece.